VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart5Chapter02.md

 Figure 1 Taskbar created by `mginit` in `mg-samples`

 This taskbar uses the cool bar control to create a toolbar used to startup applications.
 It reads application configuration information from mginit.rc file and initializes the information, including name, description string, and corresponding program icon of application.

-Taskbar also creates a timer and a static control, which displays current time and refreshs once per second.
+Taskbar also creates a timer and a static control, which displays current time and refreshes once per second.

 As this code is not the proprietary of mginit, so we will not discuss it in detail.

 ### Startup the Default Program

 mginit.rc file defines an initial application that needs to startup by default.
 The following code startups this application program:
 ```cpp